 ARB hearings typically run from June to August.
 The ARB listens to both sides and rules on property owner protests.
 An ARB issues an order determining the outcome of a property owner's protest.

-A request for binding arbitration must be filed with the appraisal district within 45 days of the property owner receiving the order of determination.
+A request for binding arbitration with deposit must be filed with the appraisal district within 45 days of the property owner receiving the order of determination.
 Please do not file the request with the Comptroller of Public Accounts - you will probably miss the 45-day deadline.

 Since 1991, judges of state district courts were allowed to appoint arbitrators in certain cases.
 Binding arbitration was allowed if the property owner and the appraisal district both agreed to the process and nonbinding arbitration was permitted without the consent of the appraisal district.
 The 2005 Texas Legislature changed the law to expand the arbitration process.
 The law now allows certain property owners who are dissatisfied with a value decision of an ARB to request binding arbitration without filing a lawsuit in district court.